thenerdery/dot-net-standards/API_Communication.md

 endpoints that are created.

 For internal developers or client developers, basic documentation including endpoints are required.
-Full descriptions and writeups are not necessary unless not obvious based on usage.
+Full descriptions and write ups are not necessary unless not obvious based on usage.

 ## Versioning